Montoneras: Features

 The montoneras units were relatively unorganized, based in rural areas and generally operated in rural areas, where they had the advantage of being on their home turf.
 They were associated with the concept of local rural militias.

 Forces designated and authorized as "militias" supported the provincial government, while montoneras were insurgents against it.
 When montoneras succeeded in overthrowing a provincial government to one they supported, they became classified as "rural militias".

 Similarly, many rural militias became montoneras when they lost the support of the provincial government.

 The capitals of the most populous provinces, especially Buenos Aires and, to a lesser extent, Córdoba, had major urban militia forces.
 These defended only the cities.

 The degree of organization of the montoneras depended on the circumstances.
 For example, the montoneras organized by Blas Basualdo in Entre Ríos Province in 1814 from historic accounts appear to have been mobs of men without discipline.
 They achieved some success thanks only to his courage and boldness.
-Those who were organized in the same province a few years later, commanded by Francisco Ramírez, were said to have had a remarkable discipline, organization and command.
+Those who were organized in the same province a few years later, commanded by Francisco Ramírez, were said to have had remarkable discipline, organization and command.
 They repeatedly overcome superior forces of regular "line" troops.

 The montoneras often used rudimentary combat tactics, but they adapted to the conditions on the frontiers of Argentina.
-They often had to travel long distances through unpopulated country between towns and cities, and to fight in places dictated by natural geographical features, choosing locations where the proximity of waterways or mountains of trees could give them an advantage.
+They often had to travel long distances through the unpopulated country between towns and cities, and to fight in places dictated by natural geographical features, choosing locations where the proximity of waterways or mountains of trees could give them an advantage.
 However, when they were mounted troops, they chose more open areas for confrontation with government forces.

 Generally, the troops were eager to contact the enemy and fight them in melee.
 Their leaders preferred to pursue a guerrilla strategy of quick attacks and withdrawals.
 They could wear down the regular troops and hinder their maneuvers, defeating any group that strayed from the main enemy army.
 Estanislao López, the leader of the province of Santa Fe, is often quoted for his strategies of attrition.
 He maintained the autonomy of his province from the enemy armies, defeating such military leaders as Juan Ramón Balcarce, Manuel Dorrego, Juan Lavalle and José María Paz.
 He ultimately achieved victory over his former ally Francisco Ramírez.